msse-chem-274-A-FA-2022/lab1-JJ-Jeffy/README.md

 ### Section 2 - Runnning Simulations
 1. Use the notebook `run_mcsim.ipynb` to run Monte Carlo simulations.
 Follow the instructions in the notebook.

+//I had all the answers written here but I think I did not save them and so now they are all gone.
+Please let me know and I am more than happy to include the answers here.